 Community mental health and FIFO workers

 Russell Turner, President of the Dampier Sharks believes football offers the players, in particular, the chance to chat about not only the game, but also home, work and life in general, with each other.

 “You can get a feel about how the guys are travelling.
 A lot of them are aware of mental health issues and have seen players suffering from mental health and they know the importance of and benefit of having sport in the community,” Turner said.

 This awareness extends to the FIFO community.
 Joining the local football team, allows FIFO workers a break from the long shifts they do and the opportunity to get involved.

 “Football gives them the opportunity to build relationships with locals, and gives them a breather from those they work with and from work too,” he said.

 Braithwaite agreed, “…it helps to fill a void they often feel when they are working away from family and friends at home.”

 Upton also agrees that it’s good for FIFO workers, because “…it’s not all work, they can get down to the footy club and have a game.
 It offers a bit of release, and the chance to mingle and chat with locals.”
-He said.